-Parents - Contact the IAGC office to schedule the Gifted Education Seminar or one of its Companion Modules in your area
+Parents - Contact the IAGC office to schedule the Gifted Education Seminar or one of its Companion Modules--including one for PARENTS--in your area

 In 2012, Quest Academy hosted IAGC's Parent Academy.
 The childcare provided allowed 46 parents to spend an afternoon together exchanging ideas on critial issues regarding the education of gifted and talented students.
 To view some of the presentation, click on the links below.

 Thank you to everyone who attended on September 29, 2012.
 Click on links below for some of the presentations.